Agriculture

 The government is taking various steps to promote and encourage orchard farming.
 One of the centrally sponsored schemes related to orchards is the Mission for Integrated Development of Horticulture (MIDH).
 The goal is to expand the area, covering new orchards and gardens for fruits, vegetables, and flowers.
 It also promotes the rejuvenation of old, unproductive orchards.
 From 2014 to 2023, 1.35 lakh hectares of old orchards were rejuvenated with the help of this scheme.

-Orchard Farming in India: Types and Importance पर अक्सर पूछे जाने वाले प्रश्न
+Orchard Farming in India पर अक्सर पूछे जाने वाले प्रश्न

-1. What is orchard farming?
+1. What is the meaning of orchard farming?

 Orchard farming is an agricultural practice that includes planting fruit-bearing trees and shrubs.